moxystudio/react-page-swapper/README.md

 #### node

 Type: `ReactElement`

-In simple scenarios, this is the the page's react element.
+In simple scenarios, this is the page's react element.

 In advanced scenarios, such as nested routes, `node` is a node from a react tree.
 Usually, leaf node are the actual page element and non-leaf nodes are layout elements.